yjg30737/pyqt-assistant-v2-example/README.md

 Moreover, Assistant V2 now offers streaming!
 I have applied streaming to this application, so you can see how the streaming works.

-Note: By default, it provides edgar/brka-10k.txt, edgar/goog-10k.pdf, and edgar/aapl-10k.pdf as shown in the OpenAI documentation.
+Note: By default, it provides edgar/brka-10k.txt, edgar/goog-10k.pdf, and edgar/aapl-10k.pdf in the OpenAI documentation.

 Using SQLite as a database, for saving conversation history.